babysauro/BabysauroWebSite/README.md

 - <img  alt="CSS" width="20px" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/css3/css3-plain.svg"/> **CSS**: For styling and layout of the web pages.
 - <img  alt="JavaScript" width="20px" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/javascript/javascript-plain.svg"/> **JavaScript**: For interactive elements and form submission.
 - <img  alt="VSCode" width="20px" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/vscode/vscode-original.svg"/> **VS Code**: For writing and editing the code.

+## Ongoing Development 🔧

+Please note that this project is still in progress.
+The design is currently optimized for desktop platforms (PC/Mac), but I’m working on making the layout fully responsive to provide an optimal experience across all devices, including smartphones and tablets. this website is continuously evolving and will be regularly updated with new content, projects, and improvements.
+Stay tuned for updates as I continue to refine and improve the user experience!

 ## Live Website 🤩